OUR FEES AND OUR PAYMENT POLICIES

 Contact Lens Evaluation and Fee

 If you are having an eye examination and wear contact lenses, our professional staff will be evaluating your current contact lenses to determine the present appropriateness of your lenses.
-Our current fee for this service is $49.00 and is collected in addition to the fee for an eye examination.
+Our current fee for this service is $60.00 or more depending on the complexity of your prescription and is collected in addition to the fee for an eye examination.

 Assignment And Medical Release Authorization